Chrome Extension Developer FAQ for upcoming changes in May 2015 related to hosting extensions

-For extensions that are currently hosted outside the Chrome Web Store, what should be done and by when?If your extensions are currently hosted outside the Chrome Web Store you should migrate them to the Chrome Web Store as soon as possible.
-The above changes are already effective on Chrome 33 Beta for Windows and will be effective on Chrome 33 stable for Windows (around end of Feb 2014).
+If your extensions are currently hosted outside the Chrome Web Store you should migrate them to the Chrome Web Store as soon as possible.
+The above changes will very soon become effective for all channels on Windows and will become effective for all Mac channels in July 2015.
 Once you migrate your extensions to the Chrome Web Store, there will be no impact to your users, who will still be able to use your extension as if nothing changed.
 And if you have a dedicated installation flow from your own website, you can make use of the existing inline installs feature.

 What will happen if I migrate the extension to the Chrome Web Store sometime in the future?
 Will I lose all my users?

-Users will have their off-store extensions hard-disabled once the enforcement rolls out in Chrome 33 stable/beta for Windows.
-However, if the extension is migrated to the Chrome Web Store after the rollout, users would be able to manually to enable the migrated extension from extensions settings page (chrome://extensions) or from the Chrome Web Store listing.
+Users will have their off-store extensions hard-disabled once the enforcement rolls out.
+However, if the extension is migrated to the Chrome Web Store after the rollout, users will be able to manually enable the migrated extension from extensions settings page (chrome://extensions) or from the Chrome Web Store listing.

 You can restrict access to your extension by limiting its visibility to Trusted Tester or by unlisting the extension from the Chrome Web Store.

-Unlike modern mobile operating systems, Windows does not sandbox applications.
-Hence we wouldn’t be able to differentiate between a user opting in to this setting versus a malicious native app overriding the user’s setting.
+Unlike modern mobile operating systems, Windows and Mac do not sandbox applications.
+Hence we wouldn’t be able to differentiate between a user opting in to this setting and a malicious downloaded program overriding the user’s desired setting.

 Apart from users installing extensions from the Chrome Web Store, the following deployment options will be supported:

 Previously when off-store extensions were supported, it was possible to have the third party application binaries and the sideloaded extension be updated in lockstep.
 However, extensions hosted on the Chrome Web Store are updated via the Chrome update mechanism which developers do not control.
 Extension developers should be careful about updating extensions that have a dependency on the native application binary (for example, extensions using native messaging or legacy extensions using NPAPI).

 They will get a notification that says: “Unsupported extensions disabled” with a link to the following support article.

 We do not want the developer mode to be used as an attack vector for spreading malicious extensions.
-Hence we’re informing users about developer mode extensions on Windows stable/beta channels and giving them an option to disable these extensions.
+Hence we’re informing users about developer mode extensions on all Windows and Mac channels and giving them an option to disable these extensions.